SlamJamPham/CapitalOne-MindSumo-NASA/README.md

 * Particles were implmented using Vue-Particles

 ```
+* Image hover and bounce animations were implmented using HoverCss
+* The particles were created using vue-particles.js

 ## Challenges
 * The search function created to return the API link with the correct search queries could only take one arguement.
 This aws fixed by sending it a single array contained the different queries ex: [searchTerm, location, keyword].
 * Image metadata was not uniform, especially keywords.
 Some descriptions contained links still in html format and keywords sometimes appeared as one string seperated by commas or semicolons.